-During the three months ended March 31, 2008, we utilized proceeds from credit facility borrowings and cash flow from operations as our primary sources of capital.
-As of March 31, 2008, our primary use of capital has been for the development of existing oil and natural gas properties and the acquisition of additional oil and natural gas properties in the Woodford Shale.
+During the six months ended June 30, 2008, we utilized proceeds from borrowings under our credit facilities and cash flow from operations as our primary sources of capital.
+As of June 30, 2008, our primary use of capital has been for the development of existing oil and natural gas properties and the acquisition of additional oil and natural gas properties in the Woodford Shale.
 As we pursue our growth strategy, we will be monitoring the capital resources available to us to meet our future financial obligations and planned capital expenditures.
 Our future success in growing reserves and production will be highly dependent on the capital resources available to us and our success in drilling for or acquiring additional reserves and managing the costs associated with our operations.
-Based upon our current expectations, we expect to continue to generate cash flow sufficient to support our projected maintenance capital expenditures and operations of our business.
+Based upon our current expectations and the existing market prices for oil and natural gas, we expect to continue to generate cash flow sufficient to support our projected maintenance capital expenditures and operations of our business.
+However, we will not fully benefit from higher market prices for natural gas because of our hedging program, which is further discussed on page 30.

-In addition, our reserve-based credit facilities may be used to help finance future expansion capital expenditures, such as drilling and recompletions beyond that required to maintain production, as well as acquisitions.
-As of March 31, 2008, our borrowing base on our reserve-based credit facilities was \$240.0 million.
-At March 31, 2008, we had \$212.0 million of debt outstanding under the reserve-based credit facilities and \$28.0 million in unused borrowing capacity.
-During 2008, we expect to expand our borrowing base to \$265.0 million by including our Woodford Shale properties under the new credit facility.
+Our reserve-based credit facilities may also be used to help finance future expansion capital expenditures, such as drilling and recompletions beyond that required to maintain production, as well as additional acquisitions.
+As of June 30, 2008, our borrowing base on our reserve-based credit facilities was \$240.0 million.
+At June 30, 2008, we had \$216.0 million of debt outstanding under the reserve-based credit facilities and \$24.0 million in unused borrowing capacity.
+In July 2008, we expanded our borrowing base to \$265.0 million by including our Woodford Shale properties under the new credit facility, which increased unused borrowing capacity to \$49.0 million.
 In the first quarter of 2008, we filed a shelf registration statement with the SEC to register up to \$1.0 billion of debt or equity securities to fund future expansion capital expenditures.
 This registration statement is now effective.
 There is no guarantee that securities can or will be issued under the registration statement.
-Additionally, our credit facilities allow us the ability to issue up to \$300 million of unsecured debt.
+Additionally, our credit facilities allow us the ability to issue up to \$300 million of unsecured debt, which would have the effect of reducing the borrowing base under our reserve-based credit facilities by 30 cents for every dollar of unsecured debt issued.

-In each of the next two years, we expect to utilize our cash flow from operations and borrowings under our reserve-based credit facilities to fund a portion of our drilling expenditures.
-We expect to fund our remaining 2008 and 2009 maintenance capital expenditures and other working capital needs with cash flow from operations supplemented by occasional borrowings under our credit facilities.
-We expect to fund all of our 2008 and 2009 investment capital expenditures and any expansion capital expenditures that we might incur with borrowings under our reserve-based credit facilities and issuances of additional units subject to market conditions.
-We estimate that we will have sufficient cash flow from operations after funding our acquisitions and our maintenance capital expenditures to enable us to make our quarterly cash distributions to unitholders through December 31, 2009.
+In each of the next two years, we expect to utilize our cash flow from operations and borrowings under our reserve-based credit facilities to fund a significant portion of our drilling expenditures.
+We expect to fund our remaining 2008 and 2009 maintenance capital expenditures and other working capital needs with cash flow from operations supplemented by borrowings under our credit facilities.
+We expect to fund all of our 2008 and 2009 investment capital expenditures and any additional expansion capital expenditures that we might incur with borrowings under our reserve-based credit facilities and issuances of additional units subject to market conditions.
+We estimate that we will have sufficient cash flow from operations after funding our maintenance capital expenditures to enable us to make our quarterly cash distributions to unitholders through December 31, 2008.